co-cart/co-cart/README.md

 ## Features

-* Add products to the cart.
+* Add simple and variable products to the cart.
 * Update items in the cart.
 * Remove items from the cart.
 * Restore items to the cart.